lavalink-devs/youtube-source/README.md

 - This source's class structure differs so if you had custom classes that you were initialising the source manager with (e.g. an overridden `YoutubeTrackDetailsLoader`), this **is not** compatible with this source manager.

-- Support for logging into accounts as a means of playing age-restricted tracks has been removed.
-  There were a large number of reasons for this change, but not least the fact that logging in was slowly becoming problematic and deprecated on the YouTube backend.
-The amount of code to support this feature meant that it has been axed.
-The `WEBEMBEDDED` client allows you to play some age-restricted videos, but not all.

 ## Additional Support
 If you need additional help with using this source, that's not covered here or in any of the issues,